-A map showing the boundaries of the ecclesiastical Parish of Cowfold is available in school.
-Should insufficient places be available under one of the above categories for the number of children applying, a distance criteria will be implemented.
-Priority within each category will be established in order of distance from the school, measured in each case by straight line distance from the home to the school front door, using address point data supplied from the Local Authority's geographical database.
+Should insufficient places be available under one of the above criterion for the number of children applying, a distance criteria will be implemented.
+Priority within each criterion will be established in order of distance from the school in line with the criteria set by West Sussex County Council.
+In each case, the distance will be measured by straight-line distance from the school to the child's home address using Ordnance Survey address point data from a central point in each building.